Growing in God’s love

 Sharing it with all

 The parish of All Saints’ Sawtry is committed to safeguarding all those who attend the worship and other activities that we offer.
-We follow the House of Bishops’ Policy, ‘Protecting All God’s Children’ (2010), and the Diocese of Ely Policy and Procedures (2012).
+We follow the House of Bishops’ Policy (2017), the Diocese of Ely Policy and Procedures (2017) and the Parish Safeguarding handbook (2018).
 We seek to create a culture where everyone is included, respected, listened to, and taken seriously.
 We accept the prime duty of care for children and vulnerable adults, and have appointed a safeguarding coordinator to ensure that what we do is informed by up-

 Our safeguarding coordinator is: Cheryll Elmer

 We follow recommended safeguarding practice in recruiting, training and supporting our ordained and lay ministers and our volunteers.
-Recruitment includes Criminal Records Bureau checks for those working regularly or substantially with children and/or vulnerable adults.
+Recruitment includes Disclosure Barring Service (DBS) checks for those working regularly or substantially with children and/or vulnerable adults.
 Health and Safety policies are in place and we have provided adequate insurance cover for all activities undertaken in the name of the parish.
 All those working on behalf of the parish have agreed to comply with the safeguarding policy and with the good practice guidelines for their work.

 We respond without delay to any complaint that a child or vulnerable adult in our care may have been harmed by the behaviour of an employee or volunteer working on behalf of the church.
 We always seek advice on such matters from outside this church, and we will co-